almibe/ligature-specification/dlig.md

 ```

 Using a copy character in the first Statement of a file will result in an error.
-Also using a copy character in the Context position will result in an error.

 ### Prefix Shortening